4paradigm/OpenMLDB/docs/en/tutorial/tutorial_sql_2.md

 In the traditional relational database, the most common way to obtain the information from multiple tables is to use JOIN.
 However, in feature engineering, JOIN of common database can not meet the efficiency requirement.
 The main reason is that our main sample table has a **label** column for training, and each value of this column only correspond to one row of the data records.
 We hope that the number of rows in the result table should be consistent with that in the main table after JOIN operation.

-## 2. Single Line Feature in Sub Table

-## 2.1 LAST JOIN
+## 2. LAST JOIN

-OpenMLDB supports`LAST JOIN` to perform common JOIN operation in traditional database.
-LAST JOIN can be regarded as a special LEFT JOIN.
-Each row of the left table will concat the last row that meets the conditions of the right table.
-There are two types of LAST JOIN: disordered splicing and ordered splicing.
+OpenMLDB supports`LAST JOIN` as a variant of LEFT JOIN that is supported in the standard SQL.
+For each record in the left table, when there are multiple records matched from the right table, only one record will be output as the result.
+There are two types of LAST JOIN: ordered and non-ordered LAST JOIN.
 Let's take a simple table as an example and assume that both the schemas of tables s1 and s2 are

 ```sql
 (id int, col1 string, std_ts timestamp)